mlpack/mlpack/.github/ISSUE_TEMPLATE/documentation-issue.md

 ---
-name: documentation issue
+name: Documentation issue
 about: Use this template to report an issue you've found with the documentation.
-title:
+title: ''
-labels:
+labels: 't: bug report, c: documentation, s: unanswered'
-assignees:
+assignees: ''

 ---